 - Examine the challenges and opportunities associated with critical decision making.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 100 words.
-All threads and replies must reflect critical thought.
-Relate the course content to real-world applications with biblical perspectives and cite a minimum of 1 source, per response, in current APA format.
+All threads and replies must reflect critical thought, relate the course content to real-world applications with biblical perspectives and cite a minimum of 1 source, per response, in current APA format.